The wild East

-Eastern Bhutan comprises of the districts of Mongar, Lhuntshe, Trashigang, Trashiyangtse, Pemagatshel, and Samdrup Jongkhar at the Southern border.
-The Eastern part of Bhutan is still considered less developed than the West.
-Hence for the adventurous traveler it offers a unique and authentic charm.
+East Bhutan comprises of the districts of Mongar, Lhuntshe, Trashigang, Trashiyangtse, Pemagatshel, and Samdrup Jongkhar at the Southern border.
+The East is still considered less developed than the West in terms of tourism infrastructure.
+That makes it an even more valuable and interesting place for adventurous travelers and those who do not want a cookie cutter itinerary.
 Not yet plastered with hotels and guesthouses, the landscape is rugged, the valleys are steep and flora and fauna exceptionally amazing.

-Many villages in the East are not clustered but take on a different look with isolated households nestled within rice fields.
-The Architecture is slightly different from other parts of Bhutan as is the material with which houses are built.
-Travellers wanting to experience authentic rural lifestyle will find the East very fascinating.
+Many villages in the East are not clustered but take on a different look with spread out households nestled within rice fields.
+The Architecture is slightly different from other parts of Bhutan and construction material is adapted to the respective climate.
+Travelers wanting to experience authentic rural lifestyle and hospitality traditions will find the East very fascinating.

 Eastern Bhutanese, called Sharchops, are known to be a very friendly and relaxed lot and in the villages they welcome their guests traditionally with a drink of the local moonshine ara, as part of the infamous tshoghchang ceremony.

-Agricultural products range from rice, maize, vegetables and various fruits such as mangos, oranges and papaya.
-One or the other are available throughout the year.
-Lhuntshe and Trashigang are famous for weaving and pottery and Trashiyangtse for the production of the traditional wooden bowls called dapa.
+Agricultural products range from rice, maize, millet, vegetables and various fruits such as mangos, oranges and papaya.
+Fruits are available throughout the year.
+Lhuntshe and Trashigang are famous for weaving and pottery and Trashiyangtse for the production of the traditional wooden bowls called thapa.
 In the higher altitude of Merak-Sakteng you can meet with the semi-nomadic yak herders, known as Brokpa, famous for their unique appearance and traditions.

 Dzongs, Monasteries and Temples